 He was inspired by a cousin who lost several fingers in an accident.
 “I was thinking of ways to help him as a sculptor and thought to myself, since I’ve sculpted human beings, why can’t I mould something that can actually be used on a human body?”

-John said that after his cousins accident he started to feel more empathy towards other who had experienced similar loss.
+John said that after his cousin’s accident he started to feel more empathy towards others who had experienced a similar loss.

 “They had this feeling of discomfort whenever they were around other people.
 I saw it as a challenge.
 If I could give back or solve this need, it would go a long way to ease that emotional trauma and loss of confidence,” he added.